doga/netlify-plugin-qworum/.github/pull_request_template.md

-🎉 Thanks for sending this pull request! 🎉

-Please make sure the title is clear and descriptive.

-If you are fixing a typo or documentation, please skip these instructions.

-Otherwise please fill in the sections below.

-**Which problem is this pull request solving?**

-Example: I'm always frustrated when [...]
+# netlify-plugin-qworum

+New build plugin for Netlify.

+## Problem description

+New build plugin for Netlify!
+[Qworum](https://qworum.net) provides advanced web browser functionality that websites can use, but Qworum must be explicity enabled for websites that wish to use it.
+If Qworum is unavailable to a website that wishes to use it, then the website may not function properly, or may be unable to provide some of its functionality to its users.

-**List other issues or pull requests related to this problem**
+## Issues and pull requests related to this problem

-Example: This fixes #5012

-**Describe the solution you've chosen**

-Example: I've fixed this by [...]

-**Describe alternatives you've considered**

-Example: Another solution would be [...]

-**Checklist**
+None.

+## Solution description

+This build plugin verifies that the website being built is entitled to use Qworum, so that the website will work correctly when deployed.
+If the website isn't entitled, then this plugin will abort the build process and remind the user to enable Qworum for that website.

+## Alternative solutions

+There is no alternative.
+Without this plugin, some deployed websites may not work correctly.

+## Checklist

 Please add a `x` inside each checkbox:

-- [ ] I have read the [contribution guidelines](../blob/master/CONTRIBUTING.md).
+- [x] I have read the [contribution guidelines](../blob/master/CONTRIBUTING.md).
-- [ ] I have added tests (we are enforcing 100% test coverage).
+- [x] I have added tests (we are enforcing 100% test coverage).
-- [ ] I have added documentation in the `README.md`, the `docs` directory (if any) and the `examples` directory (if any).
+- [x] I have added documentation in the `README.md`, the `docs` directory (if any) and the `examples` directory (if any).
-- [ ] The status checks are successful (continuous integration).
+- [x] The status checks are successful (continuous integration).
 Those can be seen below.